What is Content ID?

 When unauthorized/unlicensed use of music is found in a YouTube video, it may have monetized ads placed over it by the YouTube Content ID system.
 Once you’ve used your Elements license certificate to clear any copyright notices on your video, these ads will be removed and you will be able to monetize the video yourself if you wish.

 For more tips on quickly and easily clearing these notices, such as how you can upload an unlisted video to clear them in advance, see the “How to clear a YouTube copyright notice” section below.

 How do I know if an item is registered with Content ID?

 If a track is registered and digitally fingerprinted with Content ID, it will be called out in the item description on the item page, as in the image below:

 Clearing a YouTube copyright notice is a very straightforward process.
 You can remove copyright notices in the following ways:

 - Disputing the claim via YouTube’s built-in form.

 - If the music is administered via AdRev, using the AdRev Claim Clearance page is the quickest and most direct way to clear a claim.
 AdRev will send you an email confirmation once it has been cleared.

-In the "Reason for dispute" box, copy/paste the contents from your license certificate (accessible via the 'My Downloads' page, or at the point of download).
+Under “Review requirements”, copy/paste the contents from your license certificate (accessible via the 'My Downloads' page, or at the point of download) and check all boxes.
+Sign and submit.
 You may also wish to include the statement "A license to use this royalty-free music by [Name of Author] was downloaded from elements.envato.com".

 - You may also find it helpful to read YouTube's support article for users affected by copyright claims as well as YouTube’s support article on submitting additional documentation to claim monetization rights.